-Italy officially uncorks its Vino Novello (‘New Wine’ – think Beaujolais but Italian style) on the 11th of November, coincidentally the ‘festa di St. Martino’ (St Martin – ex Roman Solider turned Monk) who began the tradition of the middlemas advent.
+Italy officially uncorks its Vino Novello (‘New Wine’ – think Beaujolais but Italian style) on the 11th of November, which is coincidentally the ‘festa di St. Martino’ (St Martin – ex Roman Solider turned Monk) who began the tradition of the middlemas advent.
 For those not in the know, these are the 40 days of fasting leading up to Christmas in the Middle Ages; obviously you would need a feast and some good wine before embarking on such a wintery detox!
 It was traditionally the time that the farmers feasted, and celebrated downtime for winter , the last day that was stipulated in their contractual working year, anything sown afterwards would never survive!
 Those who had horned animals sold them at fairs traditionally on this day, and of course celebrated the sales afterwards.

-Back to Abruzzo holidays, not only can you revel in the rich colour of the Abruzzo countryside as it whizzes you back to your childhood with sherbet pastels liberally sprinkling its sleepy and slightly frost-bitten vines, but you can enjoy these brightly coloured tannin-free, light (11% alcohol), fruity wines that shout cherries, blackberries, raspberries & figgy peaches – all the fruits of Abruzzo.
+Back to Vino Novello, this is the period when you can you revel in the rich colour of the Abruzzo countryside.
+It whizzes you back to your childhood with sherbet pastels liberally sprinkling its sleepy and slightly frost-bitten vines and rewards you by drinking its brightly coloured tannin-free, light (11% alcohol), fruity wines that shout cherries, blackberries, raspberries & figgy peaches – all the fruits of Abruzzo.

 These wines have an incredibly short store life, lasting through to no longer than Easter (if local popularity allows even that longevity).
 By giving the big restaurants a miss and visiting the local agriturismi instead for dinner you’ll increase the likelihood of being able to experience some of them.
 You’ll often know when you are drinking them as generally they are served chilled.
 They are delicious accompanied by a traditional side of roasted local chestnuts.